-To be eligible for this scholarship, candidates must email their full application (including the essay, resumé, and transcript) to [email protected] by May 31, 2020.
+To be eligible for this scholarship, candidates must have emailed their full application (including the essay, resumé, and transcript) to email@example.com by October 31st, 2022.
 Any applications sent after this date will not be considered.

 Scholarship applications should be sent with the subject line “R.F.
 Wittmeyer Community Service Scholarship Application”, followed by the applicants first initial and last name.

 Example: R.F.
 Wittmeyer Community Service Scholarship – SJones